-Pranchising and Quick Service Restaurant Management Prerequisite(s): 1103 or concurrent enrollment.
+Franchising and Quick Service Restaurant Management.
 Study of the history and transformation of hospitality industry chains.
 The organization of chains, fundamentals of franchising, sales and growth, evaluation of franchise financial performance, and unit ownership characteristics.
-Quick service restaurant organization, guest services, cost controls, sanitation, personnel management, nurchasing, markating, and time management management, purchasing, marketing, and time management.
+Quick service restaurant organization, guest services, cost controls, sanitation, personnel management, purchasing, marketing, and time management.